knime/knime-sdk-setup/README.md

 This section provides step by step instructions on how to set up the KNIME Analytics Platform SDK.
 These instructions assume you are using the [Eclipse Git integration (EGit)](https://www.eclipse.org/egit/) as your Git client, which is already contained in the Eclipse installation.
 However you can use any other Git client as well.

 #### 1. Install Java
+* KNIME Analytics Platform uses Java 17 since version 4.6.
+In case you haven't installed the [OpenJDK 17](https://adoptium.net/), please download and install it, and then restart your computer.
-* KNIME Analytics Platform uses Java 11 since version 4.4.
-In case you haven't installed the [OpenJDK 11](https://adoptopenjdk.net/), please download and install it, and then restart your computer.
+* KNIME Analytics Platform uses Java 11 for version 4.4 and 4.5 In case you haven't installed the [OpenJDK 11](https://adoptium.net/), please download and install it, and then restart your computer.
 * Versions of KNIME Analytics Platform up to 4.3 use Java 8 and will not work with Java 11.
 To develop plugins for these versions you will need to install OpenJDK 8 from the same source as above.
 #### 2. Install Eclipse
 * Download and install the latest version of [Eclipse for RCP and RAP Developers](https://www.eclipse.org/downloads/packages/release/2021-03/r/eclipse-ide-rcp-and-rap-developers).
 Make sure you are using at least version 2021-03.